brunokoga/pathfinder-markdown/prd_markdown/monsters/dolphin.md

 **Treasure** none

-The orca, or âkiller whale,â is actually the largest species of dolphin.
+The orca, or “killer whale,” is actually the largest species of dolphin.
 Adult orcas are typically 15–25 feet long and weigh 8,000–12,000 pounds

 ## Orca Companions